QuantatechSecurities/Quantatech_Securities_FX/README.md

  The models can be run in the _Metatrader_ environment for automated trading.
 Before running, the models need to be compiled.

  ## Additional Information
- 1. If you have any questions related to this or other projects feel free to contact me over [Mail](mailto:quantatech.securities@gmail.com)
+ 1. If you have any questions related to this or other projects feel free to contact us over [Mail](mailto:quantatech.securities@gmail.com)
- 1. If you liked this project please share it with your friends!